Rabadunk/2019-Java-Group16/README.md

 # Save the puppies
-A girl goes a on quest to save puppies from her evil step mother.
+A boy goes a on quest to save puppies from monsters.